wolfeidau/wolfeidau_site/_posts/2014-03-23-golang-can-i-have-a-package-manager-please.md

 So this raises the question can a versioning be added to go without introducing a central package management system?

-It is my opinion that simply encouraging people to manage thier project using a standard versioning scheme, with a standard method for tagging thier versions would be a good starting point.
+It is my opinion that simply encouraging people to manage thier project using a standard versioning scheme, with a standard method for tagging their versions would be a good starting point.

 At some point it would be helpful to have:

 1. A central meta data store for download statistics, this is helpful to package maintainers to raise awareness of the impact of change on others.
 This really filling the gaps in existing systems such as [github](http://github.com) around exposing download counts for a given project.
-2. A distributed snapshot repository of packages, just to avoid the enevitable deletion or reorganisation of repositories (YES THIS HAPPENS).
+2. A distributed snapshot repository of packages, just to avoid the inevitable deletion or reorganisation of repositories (YES THIS HAPPENS).

 Note: I don't think github should have to provide this by the way.